Myrna Dolyna

-Myrna Dolyna (Мирна Долина) is an urban-type settlement in Sievierodonetsk Raion (district) in Luhansk Oblast of eastern Ukraine.
+Myrna Dolyna (Мирна Долина) is a rural settlement in Sievierodonetsk Raion (district) in Luhansk Oblast of eastern Ukraine.
 Population:

 History

-Since 21 June 2022 it has been under the de facto civil-military administration of the Luhansk People's Republic.

 Until 18 July 2020, Myrna Dolyna was located in Popasna Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Luhansk Oblast to eight, of which only four were controlled by the government.
 The area of Popasna Raion was merged into Sievierodonetsk Raion.

-On 21 June 2022 Myrna Dolyna was captured by the Russian forces during the Battle of Donbas.
+On 21 June 2022 Myrna Dolyna was captured by the Russian forces during the battle of Donbas.

 Demographics

 Native language distribution as of the Ukrainian Census of 2001: